Consensys/doc.goquorum/docs/Reference/APIs/ContractExtensionAPIs.md

         "0x9e0101dd215281b33989b3ae093147e9009353bb63f531490409a628c6e87310"
         ```

+!!!error "Frequent issues"

-    If the contract is already under the process of extension, api call to extend it again will fail.
+    * If the contract is already under the process of extension, api call to extend it again will fail:

-    Command:

-    ```javascript
-    quorumExtension.extendContract("0x1932c48b2bf8102ba33b4a6b545c32236e342f34", "1iTZde/ndBHvzhcl7V68x44Vx7pl8nwx9LqnM/AfJUg=", "0x0fbdc686b912d7722dc86510934589e0aaf3b55a", {from: eth.accounts[0], privateFor: ["1iTZde/ndBHvzhcl7V68x44Vx7pl8nwx9LqnM/AfJUg="]})
-    ```

-    Response:

         ```text
-    Error: contract extension in progress for the given contract address at web3.js:3143:20
+        Error: contract extension in progress for the given contract address
-        at web3.js:6347:15
-        at web3.js:5081:36
-        at <anonymous>:1:1
         ```

-    The recipient can approve the extension only once.
-Executing `quorumExtension.approveExtension` once extension process is completed will result in the below error:
+    * The recipient can approve the extension only once.

+        Executing `quorumExtension.approveExtension` once extension process is completed will result in the following error:
-    Command:

-    ```javascript
-    quorumExtension.approveExtension("0x1349f3e1b8d71effb47b840594ff27da7e603d17", true ,{from: "0x0fbdc686b912d7722dc86510934589e0aaf3b55a", privateFor:["BULeR8JyUWhiuuCMU/HLA0Q5pzkYT+cHII3ZKBey3Bo="]})
-    ```

-    Response:

         ```text
-    Error: contract extension process complete. nothing to accept at web3.js:3143:20
+        Error: contract extension process complete. nothing to accept
-        at web3.js:6347:15
-        at web3.js:5081:36
-        at <anonymous>:1:1
         ```

-    The approver (the `from` address in `txArgs`) must be the receiver of the extension (`recipientAddress` from `quorumExtension_extendContract`).
+    * The approver (the `from` address in `txArgs`) must be the receiver of the extension (`recipientAddress` from `quorumExtension_extendContract`):

-    ```javascript
-    quorumExtension.approveExtension("0x4d3bfd7821e237ffe84209d8e638f9f309865b87", true, {from: "0x0bb8aaa95b514d8bff1287c1fb58510479478b4a", privateFor:["BULeR8JyUWhiuuCMU/HLA0Q5pzkYT+cHII3ZKBey3Bo="]})
-    ```

-    Response:

         ```text
-    Error: account is not acceptor of this extension request at web3.js:3143:20
+        Error: account is not acceptor of this extension request
-        at web3.js:6347:15
-        at web3.js:5081:36
-        at <anonymous>:1:1
         ```

 ### `quorumExtension_cancelExtension`